Diethood » Recipes » Side Dishes » Easy Smashed Brussel Sprouts with Balsamic Glaze

 Cuisine: American, Italian, Mediterranean

-Keyword: baked brussels sprouts, brussel sprouts recipe, christmas side dish, easy vegetable side dish, holiday recipes, holiday side dish recipe, roasted brussel sprouts, thanksgiving side dish, vegetarian dish
+Keyword: brussel sprouts recipe, holiday side dish recipe, roasted brussel sprouts, vegetarian dish

 Did you make this recipe?Leave a Rating!